Skip to main content

 No, the Transition to Nursing course for LPNs, military medics/corpsmen, and paramedics differs from the regular Nursing Program.
 It is a bridge program, designed to give credit for prior certification and work experience.
 For additional information, see the Transition to Nursing Course page.

 A student can call the Office of Records and Registration at 240-567-1501 or the College Recruiter at 240-567-1583.
 Applications are also available for download from the Health Sciences Admissions webpage.
-The application should be mailed or hand-delivered to the Office of Enrollment Services on the Takoma Park/Silver Spring campus.
-The address is listed on the application.
+The application form is a downloadable and fillable pdf.
+Once completed, the application needs to be returned via the email listed on the front of the application.

 The Nursing Program office does not accept or process applications.